rocketboosters/lobotomy/README.md

 ## Test Patching

-Once the configuration file has been specified, it is used within a test via a `lobotomy.Patch` as shown below.
+Once the configuration file has been specified, it is used within a test via a `lobotomy.patch` as shown below.

 ```python
 import lobotomy